Qualifying For a Second Mortgage In BC

 - Inter Alia

-Home renovations make sense either to enhance the enjoyment of one’s home or to increase its curb appeal in an emerging buyers’ market, but homeowners using savings or, worse yet, credit cards to finance major home renovations risk depleting their assets.
-Far better, to arrange a second mortgage or line of credit secured against your home’s existing equity when undertaking a major home renovation project.
+Home renovations only make sense when done to enhance enjoyment or increase your property’s appeal in an emerging buyers’ market.
+Homeowners who use savings or, worse yet, credit cards to finance major home renovations risk depleting their assets.

-While savings or credit card debt can readily finance a minor renovation project such as remodeling a bathroom or painting and wall papering – two of the most popular projects according to the CMHC -when undertaking a major renovation, like building an addition or finishing a basement, it makes sense to use a second mortgage secured against existing home equity as second mortgages carry a much lower interest rate than most credit cards.
+Savings or credit card debt can readily finance renovation projects such as bathroom remodelling or painting and wallpapering.
+For major renovations, it makes more sense to use a second mortgage secured against existing home equity.
+These mortgages carry lower interest rates than most credit cards.

-Second Mortgage for Mobile or Manufactured homes BC
+Mortgage For Mobile Or Manufactured Homes In BC

-To secure additional loan products on manufactured housing there may be certain requirements that need to be met or restrictions, such as:
+Banks require higher interest rates on second mortgage loans for prefabricated or mobile housing.
+To secure additional loan products, there may be some requirements that need to be met or restrictions, such as:

 - Homes must be located on land you own rather than in a mobile home park or rented lot